SIBarcodeNetwork/ReadtheDocsMaster/Docs/BOLD_tips.rst

 * Pseudogenes must also be submitted via other methods than BOLD.

 .. note::
-   To keep all sequences from a single project kept together, pseudogenes may be added to BOLD projects using the “-like” barcode options that are available (e.g. “rbcL-like”, “CO1-like”).
+   To keep all sequences from a single project together, pseudogenes may be added to BOLD projects using the “-like” barcode options that are available (e.g. “rbcL-like”, “CO1-like”).
 Always upload pseudogene marker data separately from coding marker data.

 .. figure:: /images/BOLD_pseudogene_names.png
   :align: center
   :target: /en/latest/_images/BOLD_pseudogene_names.png

-  Example of a psuedogene "-like" option in the supporting marker dropdown list in BOLD.
+  Example of a pseudogene "-like" option in the supporting marker dropdown list in BOLD.

 Uploading Specimen Metadata
 -----------------------------------